Requesting Patent Prosecution Highway (PPH) in the EPO or UK IPO

 The EPO participates in a number of PPH agreements including IP5-PPH, but not GPPH.
 Thus, PPH can be requested at the EPO based on the results of examination from most of the major patent offices.
-At the time of writing, it is possible to base PPH at the EPO on a PCT work product (such as the International Preliminary Examination Report) or allowance in China, Japan, Korea, USA, Canada, Australia, Russia, Mexico, Singapore, Malaysia, the Philippines, Colombia or Israel.
+At the time of writing, it is possible to base PPH at the EPO on a PCT work product (such as the International Preliminary Examination Report) or allowance in China, Japan, Korea, USA, Canada, Australia, Russia, Mexico, Singapore, Malaysia, the Philippines, Colombia, Israel or the Eurasian Patent Office.

 If the EPO agrees to a PPH request, then this results in accelerated examination.
 The EPO will still conduct its own search and examination, and will independently consider whether the application meets the requirements of patentability under the EPC.
 It is important to appreciate that a PPH request does not therefore guarantee allowance.
 The EPO examiner may raise objections and so make adverse comments on claims allowed elsewhere.
 The EPO adopts a particularly strict approach to assessing whether amendments have basis in the application as filed and may object that particular amendments unallowably add matter, even though allowed elsewhere.
 The EPO examiner will also consider whether the claims meet the requirements of novelty, inventive step, support, clarity and enablement in accordance with EPC practice.

 Using PPH at the EPO seems to reduce the number of examination reports required to bring the application to allowance in at least some technical areas.
 However, once the cost of preparing the PPH request is included, the cost of using PPH may not be much less than undergoing non-PPH examination.